pwyq/blog/_posts/2017-09-04-Work-Without-Mouse-On-Linux.md

 #### Basic commands (case-sensitive):

-1. To move cursor
+1. Move cursor

 	`h` - moving left for one unit
 	`l` - moving right for one unit
 	`j` - moving down for one line
 	`k` - moving up for one line
-2. To move screen
+2. Move screen

     `Shift + PageUP/PageDown`
-3. To search word/phrases
+3. Search word/phrases

 	`/` + the word you are searching

 	`*` - next occurrence of the word
 	`#` - previous occurrence of the word
-4. To save & quit
+4. Save & quit

     `:w!` - save
 	`:q!` - quit
 	`:wq!` - save & quit
 	`:w !sudo tee %` - top permission to save & quit
 	> `!` stands for overwrite
-5. To enter Visual mode
+5. Enter Visual mode

 	`V`, then move cursor to select line(s)
-6. To copy & paste
+6. Copy & paste

     `dd` - cut current line
 	`p` - paste the line after the cursor
 	`P` - paste the line before the cursor
-7. To move to the end of a line.
+7. Move to the end of a line.

     `$` - simply move to the end of the line
     `A` - appending at the end of the line. (i.e. this auto enters `insert` mode)
-8. To delete
+8. Delete

     `x` - delete the single character at the cursor
     `dw` - delete all characters of a word that after the cursor